-That the Bureau recommend to the Committee that the Guanacaste Conservation Area be inscribed on the World Heritage list under criteria (ii) and (iv).
+At its twenty-third ordinary session, the Bureau recommended that the Committee inscribe the Guanacaste Conservation Area on the World Heritage list under criteria (ii) and (iv).

-The Bureau may wish to commend the Costa Rican authorities for submitting such a well- and thoroughly-presented nomination and for the overall excellent strategy prepared and well-executed for expanding and consolidating the GCA and its management.
-At the same time that the Bureau may wish to recommend the following:
+The Committee may wish to commend the Costa Rican authorities for submitting such a well- and thoroughly-presented nomination and for the overall excellent strategy prepared and well-executed for expanding and consolidating the GCA and its management.
+At the same time, the Committee may wish to recommend that:

-- the GCA authorities place attention on the several issues raised above in relation to: a) reviewing the long-term financial strategy for guaranteeing further consolidation and long-term management of the protected area; b) refining the planning, zoning and monitoring process for management of the GCA; c) improving marine biodiversity and resources protection and management; d) improving nature tourism development and management in and around the GCA for the benefit of the protected area and local communities/resource user groups e) promoting and facilitating improved agro-landscape management; - that via legislation, policies, government financial appropriations, international efforts and any other possible means the Costa Rican Government authorities thoroughly support the GCA's efforts to: a) expand its ensured sustainable financing base and broaden its sources of international and national financial and technical support; b) guarantee the consolidation and recuperation of the GCA's contiguous complex of protected areas and biological corridors to ensure its ecological integrity and true protection of its biodiversity; c) promote and facilitate more harmonious land and resource uses in the interstitial areas lying between and around the GCA protected areas (terrestrial and marine); and - both the central government authorities and the GCA continue and intensify their efforts to incorporate the lands known as the "Santa Elena Property" into the GCA as soon as possible.
+- GCA authorities place attention on: a) reviewing the long-term financial strategy for guaranteeing further consolidation and long-term management of the protected area; b) refining the planning, zoning and monitoring process for management of the GCA; c) improving marine biodiversity and resources protection and management; d) improving nature tourism development and management in and around the GCA for the benefit of the protected area and local communities/resource user groups; and e) promoting and facilitating improved agro-landscape management; and - via legislation, policies, government financial appropriations, international efforts and any other possible means the Costa Rican Government authorities support the GCA's efforts to: a) expand its financial base and broaden its sources of international and national financial and technical support; b) guarantee the consolidation and recuperation of the GCA's contiguous complex of protected areas and biological corridors to ensure its ecological integrity and protection of its biodiversity; and c) promote and facilitate more harmonious land and resource uses in the interstitial areas lying between and around the GCA protected areas (terrestrial and marine).

-SYSTEM OF MARINE TERRACES OF CABO CRUZ AND MAISI (CUBA)
+SYSTEM OF MARINE TERRACES OF CABO CRUZ (CUBA)

-- i) IUCN/WCMC Datasheet (6 references). - Additional Literature Consulted: Anon.
+- i) IUCN/WCMC Datasheet (6 references). - ii) Additional Literature Consulted: Anon.
 1998.
 Proyecto Decreto Ley de Areas Protegidas (Cuba); Centro Nacional de Areas Protegidas/Agencia de Medio Ambiente, Ministerio de Ciencia, Tecnologia y Medio Ambiente.
 1999.
 Plan de manejo-Reserva Ecologica Maisi/Elemento Natural Destacado Caleta, Cuba.
 Havana: Agencia de Medio Ambiente, CITMA; Gaceta Oficial de la Republica de Cuba.
 1997.
 Ley No. 81 del Medio Ambiente.
 July 11, 1997; Ministerio de Agricultura de Cuba.
 1986.
 Parque Nacional Desembarco del Granma.
 Plan de Manejo.
 La Habana; Thorsell, J. & T. Sigaty.
 1997.
 A global overview of forest protected areas on the World Heritage List.
 IUCN; Thorsell, J., R. Ferster-Levy & T. Sigaty.
 1997.
 A global overview of wetland and marine protected areas on the World Heritage List.
 IUCN. - iii) Consultations: 7 external reviewers; Senior officials of the National Council for Cultural Patrimony; the National Protected Area Centre, Ministry of Science, Technology, and Environment (CITMA); and officials of the NPAC/CITMA Central Office.
 Provincial level officials and field staff. - iv) Field Visit: February 1999.
 Jim Barborak.